 2. Jacques-Louis David

-Jacques-Louis David (1748-1825) was a French Neoclassical painter who was one of the pioneers of Neoclassical art.
-His style moved away from the frivolous Rococo and drew inspiration from the simplicity of classical art.
+Jacques-Louis David (1748-1825) was a French artist and Neoclassical painter who was one of the pioneers of Neoclassical art.
+His style moved away from the frivolous Rococo and his paintings drew inspiration from the simplicity of classical art.

 Apart from being one of the most renowned painters of his time, he was also active politically, initially supporting his friend Maximilien Robespierre during the French Revolution.
 After being released from prison he aligned with Napoleon Bonaparte and during this period, his art moved towards the “Empire style.”

 3. Jean Auguste Dominique Ingres

 Jean-Auguste-Dominique Ingres (1780-1867) was another French Neoclassical painter who preferred to incorporate classical elements as opposed to the Romantic elements that grew in popularity at the beginning of the 19th century.

 While he was famously known as a protector of the classical style of art, he also created numerous portraits which would become a major part of his legacy.
 Regardless, he was eventually recognized as the leader of the Neoclassical school in France.